Skip to content

 How to prepare data

-Preparing data is the first and very important task for finetuning a LLM model.
+Preparing data is the first and very important task for finetuning an LLM.
 In this section, we will explain more about preparing data and guide you with some important tricks and tips on this task.

-See Prompt Enginnering and Prompt Engineering vs Finetuning guides before continuing with this guide
+If you are new to finetuning, we recommend you to read Prompt Design, Few-shot Learning, Finetuning and Prompt Engineering vs Finetuning guides before continuing with this guide

 Preparing Data

-To fine-tune a model, you'll need a set of training examples consisting of a single input ("prompt") and its associated output ("completion").
-This differs from using GPT3 base models like text-davinci-003 or any other LLM, where multiple examples can be provided in a single prompt.
+To finetune an LLM, you'll need a set of training examples consisting of a single input ("prompt") and its associated output ("completion").

-For example, let's consider a few-shot learning prompt method for creating a review sentiment analysis solution in GPT3 base models like text-davinci-003:
+For example, let's consider a few-shot learning prompt method for creating a review sentiment analysis solution:

 Review: Food is very bad